 Digital watercolors do allow you to experiment in a way that allows more freedom than traditional watercolor medium.
 (Those of you that have worked in watercolors know how unforgiving it can be.)
 The digital medium works the same as the traditional medium so I am not going to go into any watercolor techniques.

 There are two types of watercolor brushes in Painter.
 There are the regular old “watercolor brushes” that have been in Painter for ages and there are the “Digital Watercolor brushes”.
 The watercolor brushes are better for sweeping in washes of color in backgrounds, but you will need tons of memory to use these without grinding your machine to a halt.
-The digital watercolor brushes work much more efficiently.
-You can select one of the digital watercolor brushes from the brush menu by clicking on the small arrow next to the brush.

 Another interesting brush is the “Wet Eraser” under the same brush grouping.
 This brush allows you to easily correct your mistakes with literally a wet erase.
 Something that is difficult to do with traditional watercolors.
 (Note: the wet eraser only works on layers.
 Once you drop your layer down you will want to go back to the regular eraser.)